Skip to content

 • reasonable request body limits (OTLP payloads can be large)

-• rate limiting (if exposed to the internet)
+• edge rate limiting if exposed to the internet

 If you already have an ingress/proxy, point it at raphael:6274.